 Bottom line

 As with any online activity or application, there are inherent risks to using WhatsApp.
-Still, it appears that WhatsApp has done a good job of keeping users safe, especially with the use of end-to-end encryption.
+Still, it appears that WhatsApp has done a good job of keeping users safe, especially with end-to-end encryption.
 If you combine that with some common online safety tips, like using a VPN and not oversharing personal data, we believe WhatsApp can be a fun, safe platform for messaging and calling.